-These Grilled Scallops, Butternut Squash and Basil Skewers are quick and easy to make but are so elegant you’d never know it.
+These Grilled Scallops, Butternut Squash, and Basil Skewers are quick and easy to make but are so elegant you’d never know it.
 They’re served with a simple garlic dip.
-I’ve paired this dish with a Columbia Crest Grand Estates Chardonnay.
 This recipe is sponsored by Columbia Crest.
-To see all of my Columbia Crest wine pairing recipes click here.

 Did you know that scallops love to reveal their age?
 To find out how old a scallop is you just need to count the number of rings on their shell.

 If you can find one in the shell, that is.
 Usually scallops are sold as just the adductor muscle, with no other body part or shell attached.
 Although, when I’ve been in the UK I’ve sometimes had scallops served with what is called the coral attached.
 The coral is another soft edible part of the scallop.
 But I wasn’t particularly fond of the flavor of that part.
 So just as well that I live in the US where we just get the adductor.

 The big advantage of scallops being sold cleaned and out of their shell is that they make for a quick and convenient food to cook.

 Because they cook so quickly, they’re perfect for the grill and perfect for tailgating.
 To make the scallops in this recipe really fit with the tailgating fall season, I added par-cooked butternut squash to the skewers.
 But to remind us that summer isn’t over yet, there’s a bit of basil on there too.